DavidIlie/sharex-upload-server/README.md

-# sharex-media-server
+# sharex-upload-server

-sharex media server with an Express API and a Next.js frontend.
+sharex upload server with an Express API and a Next.js frontend.
 Everything is written with typescript :)

 ## TODO: